Northwestern Legal Services Seeks an Executive Director – application period extended to April 6, 2018

 The successful Executive Director candidate must:

 Applications will be accepted until the position is filled.
-In order to receive full consideration, candidates are urged to submit their materials by March 2, 2018.
+In order to receive full consideration, candidates are urged to submit their materials by April 6, 2018, an extension of the original application period.
 Please include a letter expressing in detail your interest in the position, your qualifications, and what you hope to contribute to the organization’s future; a current resume; and the names and contact information for three professional references.

 Materials should be submitted electronically to email@example.com in Microsoft Word or pdf format.